 Sustainable Transportation: Electric Car Emissions vs. Gas

 The mining and processing of car batteries for EVs is much more energy-intensive than the manufacturing of gas-powered vehicles.
 However, the total emissions produced by electric vehicles during their lifetime is significantly less than gas-powered cars.
-As the auto industry heads in a more sustainable direction, electric vehicles will play a vital role in the future of transportation.
+As the auto industry heads in a more sustainable direction, electric vehicles will play a vital role.

 Moving in a Renewable Direction

 Some of the controversy surrounding the efficiency of EVs arises from the fact that the manufacturing process causes more pollution than gas-powered vehicles.
 Some experts also argue that while EVs may source cleaner direct energy through electricity than gasoline, they still rely on a fossil fuel-dominated energy market.

 Research demonstrates that electric cars still produce significantly fewer emissions over their lifetime than gas-powered vehicles.

 As the traditional electric grid transitions toward greener sources, the energy-efficiency of EVs will rise drastically.
 In a hypothetical situation, a grid composed of 80% renewable energy would result in a 25% reduction of manufacturing emissions for EVs, and almost 85% in direct emissions.

 Electric cars may produce zero tailpipe emissions in comparison to gas-powered vehicles, but they require significantly more energy during production.
 The batteries utilized in EVs often contain lithium-ion.
 The mining and processing of lithium are energy-intensive and polluting.
 It’s been debated whether the manufacturing process of electric vehicles negates their low emissions during the rest of their lifecycle.
 However, the majority of emissions happen during this phase.
 Therefore, the lifecycle emissions of EVs are much higher than traditional vehicles, based solely on the energy required in their production.